A priori error estimates for finite element approximations of regularized level set flows in higher norms: Main result

-Note that the $ {\widetilde \deg}\le \deg/2$, ${\widetilde \deg} \in \mathbb{N}$, inequality is assumed for simplification and is to avoid a later consideration of two different cases and that the excluded range for $\widetilde \deg$ could be treated analogously but is not that interesting since it corresponds to a rather high boundary approximation.
+Note that the inequality \eqref{inequ} is assumed for simplification and is to avoid a later consideration of two different cases and that the excluded range for $\widetilde \deg$ could be treated analogously but is not that interesting since it corresponds to a rather high boundary approximation.
+Moreover, note that in the main Theorem \ref{main_thm_endversion} we will assume that $\widetilde{\deg} \ge 4$ which implies by \eqref{inequ} $deg \ge 8$, see also Example \ref{example}. \if{While the hard reason for large values of $ {\widetilde \deg}$ arises from a necessary lower bound for $ {\widetilde \deg}$, see Remark \ref{rem:101}, the realizing Example \ref{example} uses a value for $\deg$ which is even larger than required by \eqref{inequ}.}\fi

-Throughout the paper we assume Assumptions \ref{hyp1} and \ref{hyp2}.
+Throughout the paper we assume Assumptions \ref{hyp_new}, \ref{hyp1} and \ref{hyp2}.